Mulan on Disney Plus: a vague war epic that trades songs for platitudes

 This verbal clarity underscores how confusing the film can be, with one character’s self-sacrifice coming out of nowhere, a seeming resurrection getting next to no explanation, and the action simply rushing past awkward plot points.

 With Mulan skipping cinemas for online streaming, its biggest problem is the high cost Disney Plus is asking for subscribers.
-While it could fill an evening if you got it under the main subscription, a $29.99 / £19.99 surcharge for such an inconsistent film simply isn’t worth it – especially since it’s going to land on the platform for real within a few months.
+While it could fill an evening if you got it under the main subscription, a $29.99 / £19.99 surcharge for such an inconsistent film simply isn’t worth it – especially since it’s going to land on the platform for real this December.
 In this case, while Mulan may live by loyalty, I’m not sure Disney deserves yours.

 - Best Disney Plus movies: 24 films you should watch instead